January 2026 Garden Prep: Seeds, Soil & Winter Care Made Easy

 • Turnip Greens

-January, 2025, is here with cold, winter weather, but we still have a great to-do list for you to start working on during this month!
-Here is our January list.
+2026 has arrived and we have a list of gardening tips for you to start working on during the month of January!
+Here is our January to-do list.

 1. Start seeds indoors on broccoli, cabbage, cauliflower, collard greens, kale, mustard greens, and turnip greens so they will be ready for early February transplants.
 Daddy Pete’s Sea n’ Farm is the best mix for starting these seeds.